 16.08 Overtime pay shall be calculated from the annual salary rates in effect at the time overtime is worked regardless of any subsequent retroactive change in that rate.

-16.09 An Employee whose duties require him to periodically work away from his normal place of employment and who is entitled to claim payment for meals, shall not be paid for the time spent taking such meals.
+16.09 An Employee whose duties require them to periodically work away from their normal place of employment and who is entitled to claim payment for meals, shall not be paid for the time spent taking such meals.

 16.10 Regular Part-time Employees working less than the normal hours of work shall be paid at the rate of straight time for the hours worked until they exceed the normal daily or weekly hours for Full-time Regular Employees in the same class, after which time the overtime provisions shall apply.